DSSGxUK/s22_savethechildren/README.md

 --->

-We make use of Uber's [H3 spatial indexing](https://www.uber.com/en-IN/blog/h3/) to tesselate over geographical locations.
+We make use of Uber's [H3 spatial indexing](https://www.uber.com/en-IN/blog/h3/) to tessellate over geographical locations.
 The hexagonal shape is chosen due to uniformity of neighbors and reduced sampling bias from edge effects, which is attributed to a high perimeter:area ratio.
 Our experiments are performed at [H3 resolution](https://h3geo.org/docs/core-library/restable/) 7 (each hexagon has area ~5.16km2)

 The target dimensions are averaged at the hexagonal level.
 To account for geographic displacement introduced by DHS, data for each hexagon is copied to its neighbors (1 for urban areas and 2 for rural areas).
 Feature extraction from satelltite images is performed using a convolutional autoencoder: